Back to blog

 Law 51/2003 - “LIONDAU”

-In accordance with Spain’s Constitution, Law 51 was enacted in December 2003 to ensure that people with disabilities are not discriminated against and are given equal opportunities in “political, economic, and social life.”
-The Spanish government must not discriminate and have accessible technologies and services that are related to societal information and social media.
+Spain’s Constitution, Law 51, was enacted in December 2003 to ensure that people with disabilities are not discriminated against and are given equal opportunities in “political, economic, and social life.”
+The Spanish government must not discriminate and must have accessible technologies and services related to societal information and social media.

-The web accessibility standard UNE 139803 was established in 2004 to outline the requirements for Law 51.
-The Spanish standards organization, AENOR, based the requirements form web accessibility off of the Web Content Accessibility Guidelines.
+The web accessibility standard (UNE 139803) was established in 2004 to outline the requirements for Law 51.
+The Spanish standards organization AENOR based the requirements on WCAG guidelines.

 United Kingdom